barryclark/jekyll-now/_posts/2016-08-24-summary-paypal-innersource.md

   * developer does not have production access
   * legal information is isolated
   * production access nur ueber audited tool
-    * [Holger]: Example for such an audting framework on AWS from Zalando: https://stups.io
+    * *Example for such an audting framework on AWS from Zalando at <https://stups.io>*

-#### Workshop
+### Workshop

 * Existing model: variations of 'big cheese gets stuff done'
-  * [Holger]: I could not find a good explanation for it, but the expression means that some inidvidual's idenity and self-worth are tied to 'being the one which get stuff done'.
+  * *I could not find a good explanation for it, but the expression means that some inidvidual's idenity and self-worth are tied to 'being the one which get stuff done'.*
 * OSS Apache Model:
   * ratio of users/contributors/trusted committers/lead is 1000/100/10/1
 * How can we make trusted committer to not be the chokepoint